rokudev/SceneGraphDeveloperExtensions/documentation/6-ContentManager_with_Custom_Views_Guide.md

 ContentHandlers supported by MediaView to manage your custom view in the most efficient way possible.

+A full working example of a custom media view can be found in the [custom grid view sample channel](https://github.com/rokudev/SceneGraphDeveloperExtensions/tree/master/samples/CustomGrid_ContentManager)

 ### Requirements

 In order to use the Media ContentManager, you must do all of the following in your custom view: